 I want to share this recipe because having a basic grilled chicken recipe in your hip pocket makes everyday cooking so much easier.
 It is also such a versatile recipe as it can be transformed into so many different dishes.
 More on that later.

-To make the marinate, I like to add all the ingredients into a food processor or blender and let it do the hard work.
-Really, the real hard work is mincing the fresh garlic, and I don’t like to mince garlic if I don’t have to.
+I like to add all the ingredients into a food processor or blender and let it do the hard work.
+Really, the real “hard work” is mincing the fresh garlic, and I don’t like to mince garlic if I don’t have to.
 In addition, the blender/food processor does combine everything really well and create a nice paste.

 If you do not have a blender or food processor, you can just add all the ingredients together and mix it up really well.
 You can still be rocking’ and rollin’ the Lemon Balsamic Chicken without all that blending work.
 OH YES YOU CAN.

-Lemon Balsamic Grilled (Or Pan Fried) Chicken.
+Lemon Balsamic Chicken.
 Healthy, light, flavorful, citrusy, moist.
 Yum yum yum!
 It’s so good, you guys!